legusha/Blog/README.md

 Conditions that are described below in tasks correspond to the mode "free".

+#####Known bugs

+* If remove post,all posts of the user are deleted.
+See [Json-server](https://github.com/typicode/json-server/pull/756).
+But this flag --no-delete-cascade not working.

 #####First you need to run json-server

 ## Project setup